syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Changing-the-Current-User.md

 ---
 layout: post
-title: Change the CurrentUser of annotations in Pdf Viewer | Syncfusion
+title: Change the Current user in PdfViewer | Syncfusion
-description: Learn about Change the CurrentUser of annotations, programmatically in Syncfusion WPF Pdf Viewer control.
+description: Learn about how to Change the CurrentUser in Syncfusion WPF Pdf Viewer control using CurrentUser property.
 platform: wpf
 control: PDF Viewer
 documentation: ug